phoopee3/creating-blocks-using-acf/ACF Blocks.md

 # Creating the block in ACF

-Set the appearance to "Block" and the name of the block we specified earlier "Split Image Block"
+Set the appearance to "Block" and the name of the block we specified earlier "Split Image Block".

 ![inline](assets/acf-split-image-block-location.png)

+^ Again, this is the big difference between using ACF the old way and the new way.
+We would normally say something like "post type" "is equal to" "post" to get the fields to show up on the post type page.
+By setting the block to be equal to the block we registered, we are telling ACF to show these fields when we use the block.

 ---